 NOTE 2: Overload situations in S-EAS or EDN can be captured based on edge load analytics via utilizing SEAL ADAE capability (see clauses 6.7 and 8.8 of TS 23.436 [28]), which provide statistics or predictions on the expected load of S-EAS or EDN.

-NOTE 3: The ACR between EDN and the Cloud is may be triggered if no suitable target EAS is found.
+NOTE 3: The ACR between EDN and the Cloud may be triggered if no suitable target EAS is found.

 To support the need of ACR, following entity roles are identified: